Abineshh18/dataco-supplychain-intelligencehub-bi/01_business_docs/01_stakeholder_requirement_document.md

 Dataco Supply Chain Intelligence Hub

 BI Professional: Abinesh

-Client/Sponsor: Supply Chain Operations Director Business problem:
+Client/Sponsor: Supply Chain Operations Director

+Business problem:
 The DataCo Supply Chain Operations team requires a comprehensive BI solution to monitor and diagnose performance across its global supply chain network.
 The dataset spans 180,518 orders across 5 global markets over a 3-year period (2015–2018).
-T he business is growing in revenue but experiencing a simultaneous collapse in delivery performance, margin erosion driven by uncontrolled discounting, and untapped revenue in under-engaged customer segments.
+The business is growing in revenue but experiencing a simultaneous collapse in delivery performance, margin erosion driven by uncontrolled discounting, and untapped revenue in under-engaged customer segments.

 Stakeholders:
 * Supply Chain Operations Director — Primary sponsor and decision-maker